Introduction to Gray Hat Python

 So, if you are a beginner, Python would be the right choice for you to start with as your first programming security testing language.

-Just remember one thing in the end, Gray Hat Python is not just a language; it’s a way to do things in a proper and fast manner.
+Just remember one thing in the end: Gray Hat Python is not just a language; it’s a way to do things properly and quickly.

 Related Articles